This article describes steps to enable or disable the recycle bin for removable or external drives in Windows 11.

 You should see a hidden Recycle Bin folder at the root of each removable drive.
 You must show hidden “Protection operating system files” to view hidden files and folders.

 That should do it!
-Restart your computer for the changes to apply.
+Restart your computer to apply the changes.

 Conclusion: